-Look for a label on the bottom of the 12oz and Kilo bag, or on the front of the Bulk bag.
-There will be a 4 or 5 digit number that identifies the roast date.
-The first two numbers will be the year, and the last 2 or 3 being the day of the year.
+The 12oz and Kilo bags have printed roast dates on the bottom.
+For the Bulk bag, there will be a 5 digit number that identifies the roast date.
+The first two numbers will be the year and the last 3 will be the day of the year.
 For example 16123 would be May 2, 2016.
 With May 2 being the 123 day of 2016.

 SECTION 1 - WHAT DO WE DO WITH YOUR INFORMATION?